Updated on February 19th, 2019 by Josh Arnold

 Colgate-Palmolive generated positive earnings growth in 2008 and 2009, during the worst years of the recession.
 Earnings dipped slightly in 2010, but resumed growing in 2011 and thereafter.

 The company’s strong performance from 2007-2010 is a credit to its strong business model and powerful brands.
+When the next recession strikes, we expect Colgate-Palmolive’s earnings to hold up very well.

 Valuation & Expected Returns

 Given Colgate-Palmolive’s struggles to generate earnings growth in recent years, it does not seem to justify a premium valuation multiple.
+Our estimate of fair value is 19 times earnings, and shares are well in excess of that today, meaning they are overvalued.

 Colgate-Palmolive does not offer a high yield, or high dividend growth.
 That said, investors can still count on steady dividend increases each year.
+The overvaluation of the stock, however, warrants a sell rating.